jacobhm98/jacobhm98.github.io/content/posts/chess_mcp.md

 ### Building the server

 Honestly, this part went incredibly smoothly.
 I fully endorse the vibes.
-I downloaded claude code, created a fresh repository, and within an hour I'd prompted my way to a functional java MCP server without writing a single line of code myself, allowing me to create a game through the chat interface, and play a game with claude as my opponent on lichess.
+I downloaded claude code, created a fresh repository, and within an hour I'd prompted my way to a functional Java MCP server without writing a single line of code myself, allowing me to create a game through the chat interface, and play a game with claude as my opponent on lichess.
 Spaghetti code is [here](https://github.com/jacobhm98/lichess-mcp), if you'd like to try it out -- though for your own sanity don't look too closely at the actual code (1k LoC file of straight ObjectNode manipulation, anyone?).

 ### Initial results